 If you are camping or hiking do not leave food or possessions lying around in the open as this can attract wildlife such as bears; and gulls, ravens, and crows will steal things from under your nose and are especially adept at thieving from boats, even going inside the cabin to steal things.

-There are not many black bears on Quadra, but they are around from time to time especially in ripe orchards and fruit trees during autumn.
+There are a few black bears on Quadra, but they are rarely seen and like to raid ripe fruit trees during late summer and autumn.

 Birds found here include kingfishers, bald eagles, towhees,winter wrens, robins, varying thrushes, song sparrows, night hawks, up to 12 owl species, several types of hawks, turkey vultures in summer, and bald eagles; and common water birds include great blue heron, loon, mergansers, scooters, scaups, wood-duck, mallard, geese, cormorants, shags, gulls, and terns.